 Organization of the Book

 We’ve organized the chapters of this book to serve as an introductory hands-on guide to data visualization, from spreadsheets to code.
-Also, we assume no prior skills other than general familiarity with operating a computer, along with an innate curiosity about telling stories with data.
+Also, we assume no prior skills other than general familiarity with operating a computer and a vague memory of secondary school mathematics, along with an innate curiosity about telling stories with data.
 Imagine the book in four parts.

 Now you have a clearer sense of our primary goal for this book.
 We aim for you to learn how to tell true and meaningful stories with interactive data visualizations, while being mindful of the ways that people can use them to mislead.
 In the next chapter, let’s get started on clarifying the data story you wish to tell, and factors to consider when choosing tools to do the job.